-What Information We Collect and How We Do It.
+What Information We Collect and How We Do It

 For example, a site may use “cookies.”
-A cookie is a small text file automatically placed on Your computer’s web browser that is used to recognize users who have previously visited the site.
-In general, these cookies are either persistent and may reside on Your computer for several months after You last accessed the site (or until You delete or otherwise dispose of them) or on a temporary session basis, which usually terminate when a User closes their web browser.
+A cookie is a small unique text file automatically placed on Your computer’s web browser by a site that is used to recognize users who have previously visited the site.
+In general, cookies are either persistent and may reside on Your computer for a period of time after You last accessed the site—or even indefinitely until You manually delete or otherwise dispose of them—or on a temporary session basis, which usually terminate when a User closes their web browser.
 We and/or Our Providers may use both session and persistent cookies on the site.

 How We Use Your Information

 All of the information collected at this site may be stored in Our database for an indefinite period of time even if You cease being a User of the site.
-We may match, link, supplement, or aggregate the information collected at this site with information from Our own database and from other MCC or governmental sources for, among other things, producing reports for the legislature consistent with Our statutory mandate and to fulfill any requests made pursuant to the Massachusetts Public Records Law, M.G.L.
+We may match, link, supplement, or aggregate the information collected on the site with information from Our own database and from other MCC or governmental sources for, among other things, producing reports for the legislature consistent with Our statutory mandate, and to fulfill any requests made pursuant to the Massachusetts Public Records Law, M.G.L.
 Chapter 66 or other laws or orders.
-We may also do so in some instances when providing information to certain third party service providers or vendors, as set forth below.
+We may also do so in some instances when providing information to certain Providers, as set forth below.

-Dissemination of Your Personally Identifiable Information
+Dissemination of Your Personally Identifiable Information (PII)

 Accessing and Correcting Your Information